Northern Counties (bus manufacturer)

-The Northern Counties Motor & Engineering Company was an English builder of bus and coach bodywork based in Wigan.
+The Northern Counties Motor & Engineering Company was an English builder of bus and coach bodywork based in Pemberton in Wigan, Greater Manchester.

 History

-Northern Counties Motor & Engineering Company was founded in Wigan in 1919 by Henry Lewis.
+Northern Counties Motor & Engineering Company was founded in Wigan on 11 November 1919 by Henry Lewis.
 The Lewis family remained owners of the company until it was bought out over seventy years later.
 As was common at the time, early products were bodywork and repairs for private automobiles together with a tyre fitting service.
 By the early 1920s, the private automobile work had ceased and the manufacture of bodywork for service buses commenced.
 Bodywork was for both single and double deck vehicles.
 Very few coaches were produced.

 During World War II, Northern Counties was authorised by the government to produce bus bodies to a utility specification, mainly using steel-framed construction.

 Northern Counties established a loyal client base and reputation for quality construction in the post-war years.
 Notable clients included local operators SHMD Board, Manchester Corporation and Lancashire United Transport.
 Further afield, Barton Transport and Southdown Motor Services were among a number of regular customers.

 1960s

-In 1967, fellow bodybuilder Massey Brothers, located in nearby Pemberton, was acquired and became a part of the Northern Counties operations.'
+In 1967, fellow bodybuilder Massey Brothers, located in nearby Pemberton, was acquired and became a part of the Northern Counties operations.
 The Massey factory was retained and used as a paint-shop and for final completion of bodywork assembled at Wigan Lane.

 The Transport Act 1968 merged the municipal corporations of Manchester, Salford, Bolton, Oldham, Stockport, Rochdale, Bury and Stalybridge, Hyde, Mossley and Dukinfield Joint Board (SHMD Board).
 The resulting conglomerate was known as the Southeast Lancashire Northeast Cheshire Passenger Transport Authority, commonly known as SELNEC.
 SELNEC was faced with a fleet of 2,500 vehicles consisting of a wide variety of types and manufacturers, reflecting the preferences of their former municipal owners.
 Northern Counties worked closely with SELNEC to develop a standard bus for fleet replacement.

-1970s
+1970s-1991

 The Local Government Act 1972 came into effect on 1 April 1974.
 This reorganisation added Wigan Corporation Transport to SELNEC to create the Greater Manchester Passenger Transport Executive that was the largest bus operator outside London until privatisation in the late 1980s.
 A large proportion of Northern Counties production after this time was for the Greater Manchester fleet.

-In 1975 the company collaborated with Foden, a well-known manufacturer of commercial vehicles, to produce a semi-integral double-deck vehicle intended to compete with chassis manufacturer Leyland.
+In 1975 the company collaborated with Foden, a well-known manufacturer of commercial vehicles, to produce a semi-integral double-deck vehicle named the Foden NC, intended to compete with chassis manufacturer Leyland.
 Leyland had merged with traditional rival Daimler and was experiencing production and quality problems.
-In the event, only seven Foden NCs were produced, going to Greater Manchester PTE, West Midlands PTE, West Yorkshire PTE, Derby City Transport and Potteries Motor Traction.
+In the event, only seven Foden NCs were produced, going to the passenger transport executives of Greater Manchester, the West Midlands and West Yorkshire, Derby City Transport and National Bus Company subsidiary Potteries Motor Traction.